-This winter, Canada~Snowboard will be partnering with the First Nations Snowboard Team to deliver the Aboriginal Snowboard Program (ASP) across Canada.
+This winter, Canada~Snowboard will be partnering with the First Nations Snowboard Association to deliver the Aboriginal Snowboard Program (ASP) across Canada.

 The First Nations Snowboard Team (FNST) is the only organization of its kind operated

 entirely by First Nation snowboarders.
 Their mission is "To improve the quality of life and empower Aboriginal youth across Canada by using the winter sport of snowboarding as a fundamental tool for excellence."